-Choose the best smartwatch for your tween with detailed reviews of smartwatches for kids from Fitbit, Garmin, VTech and Apple.
-Moms of tweens share the most important features, style preferences and differences between top brands that helped them decide on the best watch for tweens.
+Choose the best watch for tweens. with detailed reviews of smartwatches for kids from Fitbit, Garmin, VTech and Apple.
+Moms of tweens share the most important features, style preferences and differences between top brands that helped them decide on the smartwatch for their tween.

 Some of the links below are affiliate links.
 This means that, at zero cost to you, we will earn an affiliate commission if you click the link and make a purchase.
 We appreciate your support!

 While you may love lots of choices when you’re looking for gift ideas (we’ve got you covered with amazing gift guides), it’s helpful to have only the best options when it comes to purchases like a smart watch for tweens.

 When we’re faced with a technology purchase, especially for our kids, we do a lot of research.
 The amount of information out there is overwhelming, and we know you don’t have time (or energy) to sort through all of it!